This post may contain affiliate links which won’t change your price but will share some commission.

 - Press “pressure cook” and make sure the setting is for “high.”

-- Use tongs to place the eggs in a bowl filled with ice water to cool the eggs.
+- Carefully remove the lid.
+Use tongs to place the eggs in a bowl filled with ice water to cool the eggs.

 - Then, pour off the water and refrigerate the eggs for up to a week.

 - When you’re ready to eat the eggs, just gently peel off the shell before consuming.